-Points to remember: Before taking this medication, let your healthcare team know about other medical conditions that you may have or other medications (even over-the-counter medications or complementary therapies) you may be taking.
+Points to remember: This pill is a delayed release mechanism and should not be opened or crushed unless advised to do so by your healthcare provider.
+Before taking this medication, let your healthcare team know about other medical conditions that you may have or other medications (even over-the-counter medications or complementary therapies) you may be taking.

-Other tips: Rectal preparations are best taken in the evening, just before lying down.
-Inserting the medication at this time helps the medication to remain in the rectum.
-The best way to control your disease is by taking your medication as directed.
+Other tips: The best way to control your disease is by taking your medication as directed.
 Even when you do not have any symptoms, it is very important to continue taking your medication to prevent your disease from becoming active again.
 Do not alter the amount of the medication or how frequently you take it on your own.
 If you have any side effects or you continue to have symptoms, speak to your healthcare team immediately.